suprabhasupi/blog/contents/posts/42-deploying-gatsby-on-netlify/42-deploying-gatsby-on-netlify.md

     <ImgPost src={CheckBuildStatus} alt='Check Build status' margin="2rem 0" />
 10. Once its get deployed, you will see published status ✅ or ❌

 You can also deploy specific branch in `Netlify`.
-Once you create pull reuest it will automatically create the building part.
+Once you create pull request it will automatically create the building part.

 URL of netlify is different, that we can changes from general settings in change site name.